nest/nest-simulator/coding_guidelines_c++.md

 All files in NEST start with a preamble, which contains the filename and the NEST copyright text (see example below).

-Lines should not exceed 100 characters (clang-format).
-Files should not be to long (max.
+Lines should not exceed 120 characters (clang-format).
+Files should not be too long (max.
 2000 lines) (vera++:L006).
 No trailing whitespace (clang-format).

 #### Folders